ZhuzumA/HTB-SOCAnalystPrerequisites/Linux/linux_workflow.md

 `ss -l -4 | grep -v "127\.0\.0" | grep "LISTEN" | wc -l`
 13. Use cURL from your Pwnbox (not the target machine) to obtain the source code of the "https://www.inlanefreight.com" website and filter all unique paths of that domain.
 Submit the number of these paths as the answer.
 `curl https://www.inlanefreight.com | tr " " “\n” | grep “www.inlanefreight.com” | tr “'” ‘"’ | cut -d’"’ -f2 | sort -u | wc -l`

+Regular Expression excersices:
+14. Show all lines that do not contain the `#` character in specific file:
+`grep -E "#" /etc/ssh/sshd_config`
+15. Search for all lines beginning with Password and containing yes.
+`grep -E "(Password.*yes)" etc/ssh/sshd_config`